jasongormanuk/mstate/README.md

     }]
 }

-// create an mstate instance for your application state const appState = mstate(myInitialAppState);
+// Create an mstate instance for your application state. const appState = mstate(myInitialAppState);

-// pass the appState around, get and set its data
+// Pass the appState around, get and set its data
-// on the appState.data property, just like a normal object const usersName = appState.data.users[0].name;
+// on the appState.data property, add properties that didn't
+// exist before, just like a normal object. const usersName = appState.data.users[0].name;

-// subscribe to changes on the appState appState.subscribe((newState, oldState) => { ... });
+// Subscribe to changes on the appState appState.subscribe((newState, oldState) => { ... });
 ```